RAG-VisualRec: An Open Resource for Vision- and Text-Enhanced Retrieval-Augmented Generation in Recommendation: Introduction

 \section{Introduction}

-Recommender systems (RS) are progressively integrating advanced large-language models (LLMs), to interpret user preferences, capture nuanced item semantics, and generate explainable and contextually meaningful recommendations beyond conventional interaction-based personalization.
-Retrieval-augmented generation (RAG), which combines LLM generation capabilities with external evidence retrieval, has emerged as a particularly promising approach to address limitations such as hallucinations, outdated knowledge, and insufficient item metadata, thereby significantly enhancing recommendation accuracy, novelty, and interpretability~\cite{gao2023retrieval,zeng2024federated,deldjoo2024recommendation,wu2023ruel}.
-A standard RAG pipeline (Fig.~\ref{fig:overview}) involves three main steps: (1) \textit{retrieval}, which identifies relevant candidate items from external sources (e.g., databases, visual and textual embeddings); (2) \textit{augmentation}, enriching user queries with contextual information; and (3) \textit{generation}, synthesizing the augmented content into coherent recommendations.
-While classical collaborative filtering (\ac{CF}) remains useful for stage~(1), \textbf{embedding‑based retrieval} has become the de‑facto choice because it embeds heterogeneous signals—text, audio, vision—into a shared vector space, enabling (i) richer side‑information use, (ii) real‑time adaptation to catalogue changes, and (iii) natural exposure of long‑tail or freshly introduced items.
-For instance, if a film suddenly wins an award, a RAG recommender can ingest the new fact into its vector store and refresh its suggestions without full retraining~\cite{huang2024embedding}.\\
+Recommender systems (RS) increasingly integrate large language models (LLMs) to interpret user intent, capture fine-grained item semantics, and generate explanations beyond interaction-only personalization.
+Retrieval-augmented generation (RAG) strengthens this paradigm by grounding generation in retrieved evidence, mitigating hallucination and stale knowledge, and improving robustness when item-side metadata is sparse or noisy~\cite{gao2023retrieval,zeng2024federated,deldjoo2024recommendation,wu2023ruel}.
+A standard RAG pipeline (Fig.~\ref{fig:overview}) includes three stages: (1) \emph{retrieval} (select candidate items or evidence), (2) \emph{augmentation} (condition the prompt on retrieved context), and (3) \emph{generation} (produce the final recommendation list and rationale).
+While collaborative filtering (\ac{CF}) remains a strong retrieval component, embedding-based retrieval is often preferred in RAG settings because it unifies heterogeneous signals (text, vision, audio) in a shared vector space, enabling faster adaptation to catalogue changes and improved exposure of long-tail or newly introduced items.
+For instance, if a film suddenly wins an award, a RAG recommender can ingest the new fact into its vector store and refresh its suggestions without full retraining~\cite{huang2024embedding}. \\